About the event

 Yes it is!
 What ever is left of the income from sponsors and starting fee, will be allocated to make a prize giving dinner for all participants.
 Included in the Festival dinner will be some entertainment and of cause the prize giving ceremony for all the winners.

 Other that has not participated in the tournament, can buy a meal coupon from the organizer for this event.
 The prize to do so is not ready for publishing but will be affordable.
 Please indicate your attention to do so when you register at the event.

 - When do I have to register?

-Registration at the playing venue will be friday the 30th of September from 1PM.
-Latest registration is one hour before 1st round.
-In case you have problem meeting this deadline, contact the organizer at +47 9222 3443.
+Latest possible registration is one hour before 1st round.
+In case you have problem meeting this deadline, contact the organizer at

 - How much is the starting fee?